NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 This test validates that your system can record the delivery confirmation of letters once this information is received from the delivery partner, and correctly mark the letters as DELIVERED.

-If your downstream access provider supports reporting delivery confirmation then dispatch should be reported as DELIVERED.
+If your downstream delivery provider supports reporting delivery confirmation then dispatch should be reported as DELIVERED.

 **Business outcome:**
 Letters that have completed postal delivery are updated to DELIVERED, confirming the end of the production and delivery workflow.